awdeorio/csvstream/README.md

 ```

 ## Allow too many or too few values in a row
 By default, if a row has too many or too few values, csvstream raises and exception.
 With strict mode disabled, it will ignore extra values and set missing values to empty string.
-You must specify a delimited when using strict mode.
+You must specify a delimiter when using strict mode.
 ```c++
 csvstream csvin("input.csv", ',', false);
 ```